 "Where a prosecution is brought under Section 3(1), it may be necessary to identify and prove the respects in which the injured person was liable to be affected by the way the defendant conducted his undertaking."

-The only two matters then which the information needs to address in section 2 and 3 cases (in addition to the those in 15 above) are:
+The only two matters then which the information needs to address in section 2 and 3 cases (in addition to those in 15 above) are:

 The requirement is to give fair notice of the prosecution case.
 Any additional detail may be set out in a separate case summary

-17. Duplicity is an example of an error in the Information that makes the Information defective.
-However, there are other types of defects that can occur: for example, the Information may not meet formal legal requirements or, as a trial proceeds, there may be a discrepancy between what the particulars of the offence allege and the evidence that is before the court.
+17. Duplicity is an example of an error in the information that makes the information defective.
+However, there are other types of defects that can occur: for example, the information may not meet formal legal requirements or, as a trial proceeds, there may be a discrepancy between what the particulars of the offence allege and the evidence that is before the court.

-18. Some defects in an Information (and in a summons based upon it) are more serious than others.
+18. Some defects in an information (and in a summons based upon it) are more serious than others.
 They can be split into three broad categories:

-19. Where a defective Information is not amended, it may be dismissed or any conviction based upon it quashed on appeal.
-15 An attempt to secure a conviction by the laying of a second, remedied Information, may be barred because the defence may claim that the accused has already technically been acquitted, under the doctrine of "autrefois acquit" 16.
+19. Where a defective information is not amended, it may be dismissed or any conviction based upon it quashed on appeal.
+15 An attempt to secure a conviction by the laying of a second, remedied information, may be barred because the defence may claim that the accused has already technically been acquitted, under the doctrine of "autrefois acquit" 16.

-20. Similarly, where a summons has been addressed and served on the wrong company, it is not possible to amend the Information and summons by substituting the name of another company.
+20. Similarly, where a summons has been addressed and served on the wrong company, it is not possible to amend the information and summons by substituting the name of another company.
 17

-21. Amendment of the summons can take place at any time until the justices are "functus officio" (i.e. they have performed all their duties in the case) 18.
-This means that an Information can be amended after the expiry of the six month statutory time limit for summary offences, even to allege a different offence, provided that the different offence alleges the "same misdoing" and the amendment can be made in the interests of justice 19.
+21. Amendment of the summons can take place at any time until the justices are "functus officio" (ie they have performed all their duties in the case) 18.
+This means that an information can be amended after the expiry of the six month statutory time limit for summary offences, even to allege a different offence, provided that the different offence alleges the "same misdoing" and the amendment can be made in the interests of justice 19.

-22. Where an accident has resulted in injury to a particular person, it is advisable to avoid alleging in the Information that the injured person was the one person at risk.
+22. Where an accident has resulted in injury to a particular person, it is advisable to avoid alleging in the information that the injured person was the one person at risk.
 This focuses attention upon the specific circumstances of the accident and the person's behaviour, which may allow the defence to argue that the person's behaviour and danger were not foreseeable, or otherwise limit the scope of any duties properly in issue.

 23. It is usually appropriate to either allege the danger generally, or say "including X" (the injured person).

 24. The offence lies in the failure to ensure safety so far as reasonably practicable, ie in exposure to risk of injury, not in the doing of actual injury.
-Causation of the injury is not an ingredient of a section 2 or 3 offence.
+Causation of the injury is not an ingredient of a section 2(1) or section 3(1) or 3 (2) offence.

-25. If an offence is created by or under an Act or subordinate legislation, the Information must refer to the appropriate section of the Act, order or regulation.
+25. If an offence is created by or under an Act or subordinate legislation, the information must refer to the appropriate section of the Act, order or regulation.
 20 Significant departure from the wording of the statutory provision should be avoided (although you should also try to ensure that the allegation is put in plain English).
 For example, if the offence alleges a breach of section 2(1) and incorporates a failing mentioned in one of the sub-paragraphs of section 2(2), 21 it may be appropriate to add "... and in particular that", followed by details of the relevant breach of duty.

 26. You do not necessarily have to state all the elements of the offence in the particulars.
 22 For example, it is not necessary to negative any matter upon which the accused may rely.
 In such cases, the onus of proving any "exception, exemption, proviso, excuse or qualification" relied on by the defendant is on the defence.23

-27. Although it is not essential 24 to put the precise date when the offence is alleged to have occurred, whenever possible the Information should allege a single offence on a particular day.
+27. Although it is not essential 24 to put the precise date when the offence is alleged to have occurred, whenever possible the information should allege a single offence on a particular day.
 If the exact date is not known, you should state that the offence occurred on a day unknown between certain dates.
-Unless the offence is a continuing offence, an Information alleging that an offence was committed on a number of days is bad for duplicity 25, and simply stating that the offence was committed between two given dates may cause the same problem.
+Unless the offence is a continuing offence, an information alleging that an offence was committed on a number of days is bad for duplicity 25, and simply stating that the offence was committed between two given dates may cause the same problem.

 28. A single offence does not necessarily take place only on a single day; it may continue (continuously or intermittently) over a period of time 26.
-It is possible in such cases either to select a single date for the Information and summons (for example, the date of an incident that resulted from the breach), or to allege that the offence occurred over a period, between two given dates.
+It is possible in such cases either to select a single date for the information and summons (for example, the date of an incident that resulted from the breach), or to allege that the offence occurred over a period, between two given dates.
 You will need to consider carefully which option is more appropriate in your case.
-Important factors will be any time limits in which to commence proceedings (see below) and, above all, the evidence available; it must be sufficient to satisfy the evidential requirements of the Code for Crown Prosecutors for the offence as described on the Information (see the section Approving prosecutions.
+Important factors will be any time limits in which to commence proceedings (see below) and, above all, the evidence available; it must be sufficient to satisfy the evidential requirements of the Code for Crown Prosecutors for the offence as described on the information (see the section Approving prosecutions.
 You will also wish to put the extent of the breach (which includes whether it continued over a period) before the court, as this is a relevant factor at sentencing; this may, however, also be achieved by way of the Friskies schedule and, depending on the circumstances of the case, it may be more appropriate to inform the court in this way.

 29. Certain offences may be argued to arise on each day that a duty holder acts (or fails to act) in a particular way, such as offences under the Employers' Liability (Compulsory Insurance) Act 1969 for failing to have the required insurance and failing to display a copy of the insurance certificate.
-In such cases, you will also need to consider whether it would be inappropriate (and possibly oppressive) to lay an Information for each day on which an offence can be proved to have been committed.
+In such cases, you will also need to consider whether it would be inappropriate (and possibly oppressive) to lay an information for each day on which an offence can be proved to have been committed.

 30. Where the offence involves a failure to notify or report an accident, you may allege that the offence occurred at any time up to the day before the date on which the notification was sent (if at all).
-This should preferably be the earliest date on which the offence was committed, i.e. the date on which the notification or report should have been sent.
+This should preferably be the earliest date on which the offence was committed, ie the date on which the notification or report should have been sent.

 31. Where a relevant statutory provision requires something to be done within a fixed time, the offence continues until it is done.
 27 You may allege that the offence occurred at any time after the fixed time period expired (preferably on the earliest date on which the offence was committed, such as the day following the expiry date).
 Where an enforcement notice has not been complied with, the offence will be committed on the day after the date given for compliance.
 Alternatively, you may allege that the offence was committed between two specified dates 28.
 For the sake of certainty, and provided there is sufficient evidence in support, the offence may be said to have been committed between the day after the compliance date on the notice and the day before the notice was complied with (or the information was laid, if earlier).

-32. For summary-only offences (offences which can only be heard in the magistrates' court), the usual rule is that a magistrates' court will not try an Information unless it was laid within six months from the time when the offence was committed 29.
-The day on which the offence was alleged to have been committed is excluded for the purposes of calculating the time limit 30; for a summary-only offence allegedly committed on 10th January, therefore, the latest date by which the Information should be laid is 10th July.
+32. For summary-only offences (offences which can only be heard in the magistrates' court), the usual rule is that a magistrates' court will not try an information unless it was laid within six months from the time when the offence was committed 29.
+The day on which the offence was alleged to have been committed is excluded for the purposes of calculating the time limit 30; for a summary-only offence allegedly committed on 10th January, therefore, the latest date by which the information should be laid is 10th July.

 33. However, where the offence is committed under one of the relevant statutory provisions and the accused is subject to the provision as "the designer, manufacturer, importer or supplier", the prosecutor may commence proceedings at any time within six months from the date on which sufficient knowledge to justify a prosecution comes to the prosecutor's knowledge 31.

 34. In certain situations (for example, where there has been difficulty in locating a defendant), a new summons may be required from the court.
-A court might request that you provide a second Information.
-You should not do so, as this is liable to be considered as a new Information 32 which might be out of time.
-It is also unnecessary, as the court is able to issue two or more summonses based upon the original Information.
+A court might request that you provide a second information.
+You should not do so, as this is liable to be considered as a new information 32 which might be out of time.
+It is also unnecessary, as the court is able to issue two or more summonses based upon the original information.
 33

 35. Whether or not proceedings are commenced within time limits, any unnecessary time delays could allow the defence to raise issues concerning fairness.

-36. In order to provide the defendant with sufficient particulars of the nature of the charge 34, it will often be appropriate to include the location of the offence on the Information and summons.
+36. In order to provide the defendant with sufficient particulars of the nature of the charge 34, it will often be appropriate to include the location of the offence on the information and summons.
 However, this is not essential and, indeed, it may not be possible in some cases to state that an offence was committed at a particular (or known) location or it may be misleading to do so.
 Whilst it is preferable to include the location of the offence, you may, in appropriate cases, omit reference to it.

 37. The matters giving rise to the breach may have occurred at several locations but nevertheless still amount to a single offence (see 'Duplicity' above).
-Where giving details of all the locations within the Information and summons would be impractical, the offence may, for example, be stated to have been committed "at various locations within [town/county/England and Wales]".
+Where giving details of all the locations within the information and summons would be impractical, the offence may, for example, be stated to have been committed "at various locations within [town/county/England and Wales]".